Written For ParentCircle Website new design update

-The Principal of a school, shares his thoughts on what a school's annual day function means to the school, teachers and students.
+The Principal of a school shares his thoughts on what a school's annual day function means to the school, teachers, and students.
 Hear what he has to say.

 The beginning of a year is an eventful time for schools and students.
-It is also the time when most schools organise the most important event of the year, the annual day.
-Celebrating the school annual day provides the school with an opportunity to showcase its achievements.
+It is also the time when most schools organize the most important event of the year, the annual day.
+Celebrating the school's annual day provides the school with an opportunity to showcase its achievements.
 This function also gives students an opportunity to showcase their various talents and interact with their teachers in a more informal environment.
 From dance performances to plays and musical events to speeches, the school annual day is one day that is eagerly anticipated by children and parents alike, every year.
 This is also a day when achievers are felicitated for their accomplishments in the academic year.

 We talk to Dr Srinivasa Raghavan, principal of Bala Vidya Mandir School in Chennai to know more about his role and the significance of the school annual day in a student's life.

 Can you share some of the roles and responsibilities of a school principal?